 The Learning Program is an early literacy and numeracy program for children with Down syndrome.
 It was developed by the Down Syndrome Foundation of Orange County in California in partnership with researchers, educators and therapists.
 It is an innovative program that delivers evidence-based educational support to children, parents and teachers.
 The program’s goal is to improve the overall development and academic success of all children with Down syndrome.

-The DSC’s Learning Program meets one Saturday per month for 10 sessions and has 12 families in each class.
-During each hour and a half session, children receive small group instruction with a focus on literacy, numeracy, fine motor skills and language development from special educators and therapists.
+The DSC’s Learning Program meets one Saturday per month for 10 sessions and has between 7-12 families in each class.
+During each 90 minute session, children receive small group instruction with a focus on literacy, numeracy, fine motor skills and language development from special educators and therapists.
 Simultaneously in a separate classroom, parents in the program receive instruction on a wide range of topics such as “Teaching Your Child to Read”, “Introduction to Math” and “Creating an Effective Learning Session”.
 At-home materials are distributed to allow parents to reinforce the skills learned during the session at home.
 Teachers and therapists affiliated with the program receive information about effective teaching strategies and cognitive, developmental and educational research.